The best reading games for kids can help your little ones learn to read and make them more confident readers as they progress.

 You can also monitor your child’s success from the parent dashboard.
 It includes a wonderful feature that allows parents to track their kid’s recordings when they read through the app.

 And did we mention the app is totally free to use?
+Check out our Lou Adventures review for a complete analysis of the app.

 - The game will aid young children in developing their reading skills